The secret life of… fat cells

 How many fat cells are in a human adult?

-On average, a human adult has 30-40 billion fat cells.
+A human adult can have 30-40 billion fat cells but can vary significantly between individuals.
 A single lipid has a caloric density of approximately 9 kcal per gram.

 What is a core function of fat cell?